BobBoba/SeqStyles/README.md

-# SeqStyles
-Styles for Seq for better looking, for different purposes
+# Style for Seq

-After a hile I noticed that I need more tight style for my Seq instance.
-I have many columns to show.
+After a while I noticed that I need tighter style for my Seq instance as I have many columns to show.

 ![example](https://github.com/BobBoba/SeqStyles/blob/master/2019-10-03%2015%2010%2008.png)